cozygene/glint/README.md

 ### Authors

-This software was developed by Reut Yedidim, Noah Zaitlen, Omer Weissbrod  and Elior Rahmani. (who else? todo)
+This software was developed by Reut Yedidim, Omer Weissbrod  and Elior Rahmani.

 For any question and for reporting bugs please send an email to Elior Rahmani at: elior.rahmani@gmail.com